Lyceum: India

 The Goa Lyceum (Liceu de Goa) in Panaji, Goa – established in 1854, following the Portuguese model – was the first public secondary school in the state, then a Portuguese territory.
 Later, the Goa Lyceum received the official title of Liceu Nacional Afonso de Albuquerque (Afonso de Albuquerque National Lyceum).
+The Christ University Lyceum in Bengaluru, Karnataka - established in 2021, where scholars sit and do their research work and have discussion.

 Philippines

 The Philippines follows its version of the K-12 system, where the term junior high school might be used instead of lyceum.
 However, there are schools that appropriate the word lyceum in their name.
 The Lyceum of the Philippines University (LPU) is a university in Manila established by former wartime president José P. Laurel.
-Among its notable alumni are current president Rodrigo Duterte, popular author Rene Villanueva, and actor Cesar Montano.
+Among its notable alumni are former president Rodrigo Duterte, popular author Rene Villanueva, and actor Cesar Montano.
 LPU has campuses in Makati, Batangas, Laguna, Cavite, and Davao.

 The Filipino word for lyceum is liseo from Spanish liceo which can be found in some names of various universities and educational institutions which are unaffiliated with LPU.

+Sri Lanka

+Lyceum International School (abbreviated as LIS), popularly known as Lyceum and its students as Lyceumers, is the largest International School network in Sri Lanka providing all pre-primary, primary and secondary education.
+Lyceum also holds the title as the largest school in Sri Lanka with over 25,000 students and 3,300 teachers and staff (as of 2025 February).

+Lyceum International School was founded by Dr. Mohan Lal Grero in 1993, to foster all-round development through English-medium learning in Sri Lanka.
+At its inception, Lyceum International School had only seven students and four teachers.
+The school's motto is derived from the Ancient Greek aphorism "Know thyself".